telerik/fiddler-everywhere-docs/knowledge-base/using-ar-predefined-actions.md

 ## Custom HTTP Response

-Another option that the Auto Responder provides is to directly create the mocked custom HTTP response.
+Another option that the Auto Responder provides is to directly create the mocked custom HTTP response:

 1. Scroll to the bottom of the drop-down Actions menu and select **Return manually crafted response**.
 1. Write the custom response in the **Raw** inspector.